NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/devInstall.md

 # Development Installation

-SkillTree's ``skills-service`` is configured smart defaults and will work out-of-the-box.
+SkillTree's ``skills-service`` is configured with smart defaults and will work out-of-the-box.
-The only sticky wicket is by default SkillTree stores its data into an embedded in-memory H2 database.
+The only sticky wicket is that by default SkillTree stores its data in an embedded in-memory H2 database.
 That data is ephemeral and will not persist between application restarts.

 You can easily setup one of the 3 options:
 1. Make the embedded H2 database persistent to a file
 1. Configure to use external H2 database (in a server mode)
-1. Configure to use PostgreSQL
+1. Configure to use PostgreSQL (would also be used in production)

 The following 2 sections will provide examples using Docker and Jar-based distributions: